e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 4.3 Table mechanics and port granularity

 [§4.2][s4-2] fixed the [port](#g-port) as the addressable unit.
-Three questions remain: what a port is on a [component](#g-component)'s [boundary](#g-boundary), how values travel into cells and out of them, and how much a single port should carry.
+Four questions remain: what a port is on a [component](#g-component)'s [boundary](#g-boundary), how values travel into cells and out of them, what a port may hold, and how much a single port should carry.
 The last question has two answers, one owed to the parties that read a port and one to the parties that write it.

 #### Ports and faces